 Anatomy of a Hydraulic Pump Failure

-I was asked recently to give a second opinion on the cause of failure of an axial piston pump.
-The hydraulic pump had failed after a short period in service and my client had pursued a warranty claim with the manufacturer.
+I was asked recently to give a second opinion on the cause of a hydraulic pump failure of an axial piston pump.
+The hydraulic pump failure occured after a short period in service and my client had pursued a warranty claim with the manufacturer.
 The manufacturer rejected the warranty claim on the basis that the failure had been caused by contamination of the hydraulic fluid.
 The foundation for this assessment was scoring damage to the valve plate (Figure 1).

 Figure 1.
 Scoring damage to valve plate